 Medicare Supplemental Plans used in concert with Traditional Medicare are portable, that is, a plan holder may receive care from any Medicare authorized provider.
 In contrast, MAPs typically run like HMOs or preferred provider organizations, with networks of providers.
 If you want the freedom to see any provider (or if your current providers don’t participate), you should probably consider a MSP rather than a MAP.
 Likewise, if you expect to travel a lot (or spend time outside the service area), you should likewise think twice before enrolling in a MAP.
 In the recent past, aggressively marketed MAP private fee for service (PFFS) plans were said to offer the freedom of choice of providers while providing the savings of MAPs.
-These freedoms can be illusory, as providers can refuse to accept patients in such plans, and recent legislation has further restricted their use.
+Sometimes, these freedoms can be illusory, as providers can refuse to accept patients in such plans, and recent legislation has further restricted their use.

 MAPs present other problems as well.
 If your doctor leaves the plan during the year, you could be faced with higher medical charges, as the doctor would then be considered an out of network provider.
-Your other choice would be to find a new in network doctor.
+Another option would be to find a new “in network” doctor.
 Also, a serious illness could prompt you to seek care from non-participating specialists or hospitals.
 These could be at potentially much higher charges, or you may leave you with the entire cost of the covered service.
-So a MAP’s seemingly lower premium could come at the price of less flexibility in seeking and paying for needed care.
+So, a MAP’s seemingly lower premium may come at the price of less flexibility in seeking and paying for needed care.
 Likewise, if you are on a prescription drug regimen, it’s a good idea to check the formularies (prescription drug protocols) offered by the MAPs you are considering.
 If a MAP charges significantly more for the drugs you require, the lower premiums may be offset by your higher out-of-pocket prescription costs.